Simplified Issue vs Guaranteed Issue: What's the Difference?

 What Is Simplified Issue Life Insurance?

-Simplified issue life insurance is a no-medical-exam policy that requires applicants to answer a short health questionnaire before being approved.
-Instead of a lengthy underwriting process involving blood draws or physical exams, insurers evaluate your risk based on your answers to questions about your medical history, lifestyle habits, and prescription records.
-Approval can happen in minutes to a few days — a dramatic improvement over the 4–8 week wait typical of fully underwritten policies.
+Simplified issue life insurance is a no-medical-exam policy that requires applicants to answer a short health questionnaire (typically 10 to 15 questions) before being approved.
+Instead of a lengthy underwriting process involving blood draws or physical exams, insurers evaluate your risk based on your answers about your medical history, lifestyle habits, prescription records, MIB reports, and driving history.
+Approval can happen in minutes to a few days, a dramatic improvement over the 4 to 8 week wait typical of fully underwritten policies.

 How Simplified Issue Works